Shiba Inu

 Shiba Inu Health

-- Glaucoma: This is a serious and painful eye problem that can cause blindness if not detected early.
+- Glaucoma: Glaucoma is a serious and painful eye problem that can cause blindness in dogs.
 Fortunately, your vet can perform a test to help detect the change in eye pressure that accompanies this disease.
-If caught early, it can be treated.
-Otherwise, a dog who loses sight can still live a happy, full life.
+If caught early, glaucoma can be treated, but a dog who loses their eyesight can still live a happy, full life.

-- Hip Dysplasia: This is a hereditary condition common in Shiba Inus that can be made worse if the dog is overweight.
-Hip dysplasia affects the formation of the hip joints, eventually leading to pain and arthritis formation.
-Some more severe cases may require surgery to fix, but often the condition is treated with medications, joint supplements, special diets, weight management and/or physical therapy techniques.
+- Hip dysplasia: Hip dysplasia, which occurs when the ball and socket of the hip and thigh bones don’t properly fit, is an inherited condition that can be made worse if a pup is overweight.
+It eventually leads to arthritis and pain.
+More severe cases may require surgery, but the condition is often treated with medications, joint supplements, special diets, weight management, and/or physical therapy.

-- Luxating Patella: Patellar luxation is a condition that occurs when the patella (or kneecap) slips in and out of its normal position.
-This can cause gait changes and can be uncomfortable; it can also cause arthritis to form over time.
-In severe cases, treatment may include corrective surgery.
+- Luxating patella: A luxating patella is when the kneecap slips in and out of its normal position.
+This uncomfortable condition can cause gait changes and cause arthritis.
+In severe cases, surgery may be needed.

 Shiba Inu History

 The Shiba Inu is an ancient breed with origins in Japan.
-For centuries Japanese Shiba Inus were used as hunting dogs and were skilled at capturing birds and game.
-Throughout history, three types of Shiba Inu developed in different regions of Japan:
+For centuries, Shiba Inu were hunting dogs who were skilled at capturing birds and game.
+Three types of Shiba Inu developed in different regions of Japan:

-- Mino: Comes from the center of Japan and is a deep mahogany color without urajiro.
+- Mino: This Shiba Inu hails from the center of Japan and is a deep mahogany color without urajiro.

-- San’in: Is larger, most often black and comes from the northeastern region of Japan.
+- San’in: This pup is larger, most often black, and comes from the northeastern region of Japan.

-- Shinshu: Also hail from central Japan and have rounder eyes and a sickle-shaped tail, instead of the curled tail modern Shibas sport today.
+- Shinshu: These dogs also hail from central Japan and have rounder eyes and a sickle-shaped tail, instead of the curled tail that modern Shibas sport today.

-In the mid-20th century, the population of Shiba Inus declined significantly due to World War II and a subsequent outbreak of canine distemper in Japan.
+In the mid-20th century, the Shiba Inu population declined significantly due to World War II and a subsequent outbreak of canine distemper in Japan.
 Thankfully, enough Shibas survived to preserve the breed, and the surviving dogs were predominantly the Shinshu type.

-The first Shiba Inu was brought to the United States in the 1950s, and the first recorded litter of Shiba Inu puppies in America came in the late 1970s.
+The first Shiba Inu was brought to the United States in the 1950s, and the first litter of Shiba Inu puppies in the U.S. was recorded in the late 1970s.
 The National Shiba Club of America was established in 1992.
 The American Kennel Club recognized the breed in the same year, and the rest is history.

-Today, Shibas remain hugely popular in Japan (they’re the No. 1 companion dog in Japan), and they’ve won plenty of hearts in America, too.
+Today, Shibas remain hugely popular in Japan (they’re the No. 1 companion dog there), and they’ve won plenty of hearts in the States, too.
+If you’re looking to add a Shiba as a pet, the average price for a Shiba Inu puppy is anywhere from $1,000 to $3,500.
+If you choose this route, pick a responsible breeder.